endojs/endo/packages/import-bundle/README.md

 ## Module Formats

 The source can be bundled in a variety of "formats".

+By default, `bundleSource` uses a format named `endoZipBase64`, in which the source modules and a "compartment map" are captured in a Zip file and base-64 encoded.
+The compartment map describes how to construct a set of [Hardened JavaScript](https://hardenedjs.org) compartments and how to load and link the source modules between them.

+The `endoScript` format captures the sources as a single JavaScript program that completes with the entry module's namespace object.

-By default, `bundleSource` uses a format named `getExports`, in which the source tree is linearized into a single CommonJS-style string, and wrapped in a callable function that provides the `exports` and `module.exports` context to which the exports can be attached. `importBundle` recognizes this format, and invokes the function thus defined, to return the namespace object.
+The `getExport` format captures the sources as a single CommonJS-style string, and wrapped in a callable function that provides the `exports` and `module.exports` context to which the exports can be attached.

-A more sophisticated format is named `nestedEvaluate`.
+More sophisticated than `getExport` is named `nestedEvaluate`.
 In this mode, the source tree is converted into a table of evaluable strings, one for each original module.
 This table is then encoded and wrapped as before.
 The evaluation process uses a separate evaluator call for each module, providing an opportunity to attach a distinct `sourceMap` to each one.
 This preserves relative filenames in subsequent debugging information and stack traces.

 To set a base prefix for these relative filenames, provide the `filePrefix` option.

-Note that the `nestedEvaluate` format requires an endowment named `require`, although it will only be called if the source tree imported one of the few modules on the `bundle-source` "external" list.
+Note that the `nestedEvaluate` format receives a global endowment named `require`, although it will only be called if the source tree imported one of the few modules on the `bundle-source` "external" list.

 ## Options